mborgerson/wiki-export/wiki/Development_Kits.md

 EJMNPDALBANY (worked for me)

 \[XNET\] NicExecuteActionCmdAndWait failed!WRN\[XNET\] EnetInitialize failed 0x801f0001
-Network on wrong pci lane or no screen
+Network on wrong pci lane or no screen connected (VGA or S-video)

 -   Tested Slot 1 as good (real close to the GPU, would not recommend)
 -   Tested Slot 2 as not good